yasint23/My_Devops/hands-on/ECR/ecr-01-elastic-container-registry-and-docker-images/README.md

 ## Part 2 - Creating Repositories on AWS ECR

-- Go to the `Amazon Elastic Container Registry` service and explain what it is.
+- Go to the `Amazon Elastic Container Registry`  Click on `Repositories` on ECR section

-- Introduce menus on the left side, `Amazon ECS`, `Amazon EKS`, `Amazon ECR`.

-- Click on `Repositories` on ECR section, and explain the UI.

-- Click on `Create Repository` and explain the default `registry` for user account. (`aws_account_id`.dkr.ecr.`region`.amazonaws.com)

-- Explain repository name convention. (*Repository names can support namespaces, which you can use to group similar repositories.
+- (*Repository names can support namespaces, which you can use to group similar repositories.
 For example if there are several teams using the same registry, `Team A` could use the `team-a` namespace while `Team B` uses the `team-b` namespace.
 Each team could have their own image called `web-app`, but because they are each prefaced with the team namespace, the two images can be used simultaneously without interference.
 Team A's image would be called `team-a/web-app`, while Team B's image would be called `team-b/web-app`.*)

-- Enter a repository name ex. `student1-repo/todo-app` (***In this hands-on, we will be working with a simple `todo list manager` that is running in `Node.js`.
-If you're not familiar with Node.js, don't worry!
-No real JavaScript experience is needed!***)
+- Enter a repository name ex. `yasin-repo/todo-app` (***In this hands-on, we will be working with a simple `todo list manager` that is running in `Node.js`.

-- Explain `tag immutability` and leave it as default.
+- See `tag immutability` and leave it as default.

-- Explain `scan on push` and leave it as default.
+- See `scan on push` and leave it as default.

 - Create the repository and explain the complete URI.(*Combination of registry and repo name*)